-It's now 2016 and the U.S. housing market looks different from how it did six months ago.
+It's 2016 and the U.S. housing market is different from what it was two seasons ago.
 Mortgage rates are different, global markets are different, and even the Federal Reserve's monetary policy is different.

-This six-month lag time¬†may not matter much to economists and policy-makers and other people taking a long-view of housing economics.
-But, to an¬†individual buyer or seller of a home, that time lag renders the index nearly useless.
+This seven-month lag time may not matter much to economists and policy-makers and other people taking a long-view of housing economics.
+But, to an individual buyer or seller of a home, that time lag renders the index close to¬†useless.